gaehlerm/SoftwareEngineering/README.md

     b = data['b']
 ```

-Thus one can say that Copilot allows us to save some time writing code and saving some brain memory cells when working with json files.
+Thus, one can say that Copilot enables us to save time when writing code and conserving mental energy when working with JSON files.

 ## XML

-The eXtensible Markup Language (XML) is very similar to json.
-It’s slightly older than json and it doesn’t support arrays as nicely as json.
-Otherwise there are only minor differences between the two formats.
-One thing people might miss in json is the possibility to add comments.
-On the other hand, json is generally considered to be more easily human readable.
-Other than that, there are only minor differences like the XML supporting comments and namespaces.
+The eXtensible Markup Language (XML) is very similar to JSON.
+It's slightly older than JSON, and it doesn't support arrays as elegantly as JSON.
+Otherwise, there are only minor differences between the two formats.
+One thing people might miss in JSON is the lack of the ability to add comments.
+On the other hand, JSON is generally considered to be more easily human-readable.
+Other than that, there are only minor differences, such as XML supporting comments and namespaces.

-Generally I prefer json over XML.
-If I have to read out an XML file, I use tools that convert the data structure into the json object and work with it the way I’m used to.
-Like this I don't have to learn something new.
+Generally, I prefer JSON over XML.
+If I need to read an XML file, I utilize tools that convert the data structure into a JSON object and work with it in a familiar manner.
+I don't have to learn something new like this.

-The following code converts an XML file into a json object:
+The following code converts an XML file into a JSON object:

 ```py
 import json